jaysiee/blog/content/posts/initial-post.md

 With the rising popularity of serverless computing there is a growing demand for Cloud-provider independent serverless solutions allowing teams to benefit from modern architectural software patterns regardless of their technical foundation.
 Luckily there is a wide array of solutions to pick from nowadays.
 The [Cloud Native Computing Foundation][cncf] does a great job mapping out all of them in their [CNCF landscape][cncf-landscape].
 A good starting point to dive into the serverless ecosystem is [OpenFaaS][tool-openfaas] - a user-friendly project with an active open-source community.

-## What is the goal of the tutorial?
+## What's the goal of this tutorial?

 This tutorial explains how to setup OpenFaaS on a DigitalOcean managed Kubernetes cluster using Terraform.
 The resulting cluster will be using Traefik as an Ingress Controller, ExternalDNS for automatic DNS configuration, and Linkerd as a service mesh.
 After finishing the tutorial you will be able to automatically provision a Kubernetes cluster with these tools installed.
 You will be able to add functions to your OpenFaas installation and expose them to the internet.
 The first part of the tutorial will focus on the provisioning of the Kubernetes cluster and on the setup of the infrastructure components.